nghorbani/amass/notebooks/README.md

 # AMASS for Training Neural Networks on Human Body Data
 Similar to [ImageNet](http://www.image-net.org/), AMASS is a large dataset suitable for deep learning purposes.
-The only difference is that instead of images it holds human body parameters, controlling the surface mesh of the [SMPLH body model](http://mano.is.tue.mpg.de/).
+The only difference is that instead of images it holds human body parameters, controlling the surface mesh of the [SMPL+H body model](http://mano.is.tue.mpg.de/).

 Here we provide basic tools for loading them for training a deep neural network that has to do with human body and motion.